I am totally definitely not going to tell you how much I spent on care packages during John’s deployment.

 7. Use coupons

 Stores like Kohl’s and Michaels run phenomenal sales sometimes… and you don’t have to learn how to coupon like a crazy person.
 Sometimes, it just takes being on their email lists to get a prize-worthy coupon.
 And for some stores (like Kohl’s and Michaels) that always have coupons, make it a habit to never shop without one… I mean, why would you?
+(Don’t forget that Kohl’s now has a Military Monday discount!)

 8. Rewards programs